tjhunt25/tic-tac-toe/README.md

  * Switches players between X and O.
  * Sound features activated when players make a move.
  * Win counter.
- * Hover effects were used for visual aesthetics.
+ * Hover effects on leaderboard were used for visual aesthetics.
  * Reset game button.

 ## TECH: